Explore Results for the

 More detailed U.S. history assessment results are available throughout this Report Card.

-About the U.S. History Assessment
+About the U.S. history assessment

-The NAEP U.S. history assessment measures students’ knowledge and understanding of U.S. history in all its complexity – its major themes, periods, events, people, ideas, turning points, movements and historical sources.
+The NAEP U.S. history assessment measures students’ knowledge and understanding of U.S. history in all its complexity—its major themes, periods, events, people, ideas, turning points, movements, and historical sources.
 The assessment examines students’ understanding of chronology, differing perspectives across time, and their grasp of historical facts and contexts.
 The purpose of the assessment is to probe students’ knowledge of history as well as their ability to analyze how the past influences the present, to evaluate historical evidence, and to make sound generalizations and conclusions.
 Learn more about the NAEP U.S. history framework.

 Assessment Design and Administration:

-• A nationally representative sample of approximately 16,400 eighth-graders from about 780 schools across the nation participated in 2018.
+• A nationally representative sample of approximately 8,000 eighth-graders from about 410 schools across the nation participated in 2022.

 • Students answered questions related to U.S. history for approximately 60 minutes.